koss-lebedev/bootstrap-duration-picker/README.md

     // defines whether to show seconds or not
     showSeconds: false,

+    // defines whether to show days or not
+    showDays: true,

     // callback function that is passed value in seconds every time duration is changed
     onChanged: function (value) {
         console.log(value);